 Data structuring helps define the testing performed at different levels and across different parameters.

-Implement an audit trail to monitor all actions involving patient data.
+Implement an audit trail to monitor all actions involving patient data in order to abide by HIPAA compliance requirements.
 This includes modifications, deletions, additions, and just about any other action you can imagine.
 Along with the action, the audit trail logs the time that it occurred and the user that performed it.
 Any suspicious activity or data breach can be referenced against the audit trail to determine the origin.

-This is perhaps the most vital aspect in the healthcare domain, as loss of patient data can put a life on the line.
+This is perhaps the most vital reason to uphold HIPAA requirements, as loss of patient data can put a life on the line.
 Failover plans and load balancing are used to verify the system's ability to continue day-to-day operations while back-ups are performed.
 It also determines if a system is able to allocate additional resources when needed, and if it can recognize that need once it arises.
 A strong failover strategy, implemented correctly and tested thoroughly, should provide near-complete data protection, minimal data loss, and immediate recovery in the event of error.